-In classical GMM, it is a common practice to employ the two-step \citep{Hansen1982} or continuously updated estimators \citep{Hansen1996}.
+It is a common practice in classical GMM to employ the two-step \citep{Hansen1982} or continuously updating estimators \citep{Hansen1996}.
 The two-step estimation method obtains a first-stage estimate using an arbitrary weighting matrix (e.g., an identity matrix), then obtains a second-stage estimate using a weighting matrix to a precision matrix of the moment conditions based on the first-stage estimate.
-The continuously updating estimation method repeats the two-step estimation for more than one time.
+The continuously updating estimation method repeats the two-step estimation for more than once.

-Despite its critical importance, the practical choice of $\boldsymbol{W}$ in the context of Bayesian GMM has received rather scant attention.
-A straightforward approach to choosing $\boldsymbol{W}$, which is employed by, for instance, \citet{Chernozhukov2003,Yin2009}, can be described as follows.
-At the $j$th MCMC iteration, given the current parameters $\boldsymbol{\theta}_{\left[j-1\right]}$, a proposal $\boldsymbol{\theta}^{\prime}$ is simulated for a proposal density $p\left(\boldsymbol{\theta}^{\prime}|\boldsymbol{\theta}_{\left[j-1\right]}\right)$.
-For simplicity, we assume the density is symmetric, e.g., a normal distribution.
+Despite its critical importance, few studies have examined the practical choice of $\boldsymbol{W}$ in the context of Bayesian GMM.
+A straightforward approach to choosing $\boldsymbol{W}$, which is employed, for instance, by \citet{Chernozhukov2003,Yin2009}, can be described as follows: At the $j$th MCMC iteration, given the current parameters $\boldsymbol{\theta}_{\left[j-1\right]}$, a proposal $\boldsymbol{\theta}^{\prime}$ is simulated for a proposal density $p\left(\boldsymbol{\theta}^{\prime}|\boldsymbol{\theta}_{\left[j-1\right]}\right)$.
+For simplicity, we assume the density is symmetric, for example, a normal distribution.
 The weighting matrix is set to the precision matrix of the moment condition based on $\boldsymbol{\theta}^{\prime}$, that is, the parameter vector and weighting matrix are concurrently proposed and updated (i.e., accepted or rejected).
 We call this approach the concurrent GMM.
-The Metropolis-Hastings (MH) ratio is calculated as
+The MH ratio is calculated as

 This approach is motivated by setting a weighting matrix to an optimal one on average.
 Note that uncertainty about $\boldsymbol{W}$ is inherently different from that about $\boldsymbol{\theta}$; $\boldsymbol{W}$ is not inferred using a prior but it is crudely tuned along the posterior simulation.